Tied to the Sky / Canada kite store

-5) Great way to spend time as a family - Lets face it, there are a lot of things competing for your time, and we want to make time for quality activities to do as a family.
+5) Great way to spend time as a family - Lets face it, there are a lot of things competing for your time, and we all want to make time for quality activities to do as a family.
 With quality kites, a good wind and a place to fly, you and your family can make some great memories!
 One thing my wife and I enjoy doing together is flying our four line Revolution kites together, side by side.
 We play follow the leader, hover side by side and fly forms together.
 Lots of fun and good for a few laughs if you don't take it too seriously!

-Looking for exciting Christmas gifts?
+Looking for exciting Fathers Day gift ideas?
 Great Canadian Kite Company sells a variety of kite for many different interests, ages and abilities.
 Browse our online Canadian kite shop to buy your kites online.
 Don't see what you are looking for?
 Drop us an email!

 Once in a while we get a call from a customer who comes across a American price on a kite and thinks they are getting a great deal... until they get their credit card statement!

 Some of these folks don’t understand how exchange rates work and when the smoke clears, what they thought was a great deal ends up costing them much more than they bargained for.